-To activate this feature, press the Swing \bigcirc and $\langle \rangle$ buttons together until a beep is heard from the unit, and AC is displayed on the unit and remote.
+To activate this feature, press the wing and wing buttons together until a beep is heard from the unit.
 This procedure will run for approximately 30 minutes, before returning to the preset mode.

-The \bigcirc button can be pressed to cancel this feature during the process.
-Two beeps will be emitted from the machine when it is finished, or cancelled.
+The 1 button can be pressed to cancel this feature during the process.
+Two beeps will be emitted from the machine when it is finished or cancelled.